frederic-perez/AmE-dictionary/data/idioms.md

 __not know someone from Adam__ Not to know someone by sight at all. _I wouldn’t recognize John if I saw him up close.
 I don’t know him from Adam._
 __not the full shilling__ (UK) Rather stupid or unintelligent; slightly crazy or unhinged. _He’s not the full shilling if he thinks that plan is going to work._ _Of course he’s not the full shilling—he’s wearing pajamas at the beach!_ _I’m not quite the shillin (from the_ I’m going slightly _mad song)._
 __not to give a shit (about something)__ _rude_ _slang_ To not care in the slightest (about something); to attach no importance to something. _I haven’t given a shit for the show ever since they killed off my favorite character._ _No-one gave a shit._
+__not your father’s__ Very modern or updated; no longer what an older generation would expect or be used to. _With every building now featuring wireless Internet and touch-screen monitors integrated into the desks in each classroom, this is certainly not your father’s high school anymore._
 __nothing less than (something)__ (Having) an extreme quality, trait, or characteristic demonstrated in absolute terms. _The instructor demands nothing less than perfection from her pupils._
 __now (someone) has gone and done it__ Someone has just done something very grave, foolish, and/or irreparable. _Now you’ve gone and done it!
 My mother’s gonna tan our hides for breaking that!_
 __now (that) you mention it__ An expression used when one remembers or realizes something because of what the other person has just said.
 __nut out__ __1__ _slang_ To discover, through careful consideration, deliberation, or investigation, the solution to something.
 In this usage, “nut” is slang for one’s head or brain.
 A noun or pronoun can be used between “nut” and “out.” _Each of us has hit the same stumbling block in the assignment, so we’re going to get together this weekend and nut it out together._ __2__ _slang_ To begin acting in a crazy, erratic, or deranged manner, especially due to extreme anger.
 In this usage, “nut” is a derogatory slang term meaning “a crazy person.”
 A noun or pronoun can be used between “nut” and “out.” _Tom totally nutted out after he found out his wife had been cheating on him._
 __nuts and bolts__ :three: The basic, practical details of a job or other activity. (the nuts and bolts of something)
+__oat opera__ A film or theatrical production about the American West (i.e., a western), especially one that is clichéd or formulaic. _My grandfather and I had a tradition of watching old oat operas every Sunday on TV._
+__OD__ _v_
+__odd duck__ A rather unusual, strange, or peculiar person. _His new girlfriend is nice enough, but she’s a bit of an odd duck, don’t you think?_
 __of a kind__ _You are two of a kind._
 __of late__ _adv_ :four: In recent times; lately.
 You use of late to refer to an event or state of affairs that happened or began to exist a short time ago. _Their number have, indeed, been dropping of late._ _Syn_ recently, just now, in recent times, not long ago :es: últimamente _His work of late has not been up to par._ _He seems rather unhappy of late.
 I hope nothing is wrong. __The Nationals (18-10) are atop a division dominated by the Phillies of late._
 __of no account__ :two: Of no or very little importance, significance, or worth. _Sure, his writing is OK, but he only published a few articles in some tiny magazine of no account._